sakilk130/50-days-of-javascript/README.md

 ## Day 38 - Temperature Converter

 This is a simple temperature converter that converts from Celsius to Fahrenheit , Kelvin and vice versa.

+## Day 39 - Jumping Game

+This is a simple jumping game.
+The player has to jump over the obstacles to score points.